ifoodplayer/android_device_samsung_m11q/README.md

 The Samsung Galaxy M11 (codenamed "m11q") is a budget smartphone from Samsung.

 Status: Active & ARM64 Booted

-Bugs: Overlay, Call sound, Bluetooth
+Bugs: Call sound & SELinux

 It was announced in March and released in May 2020.